inyong37/Study/I. Lecture/udemy/TensorFlow-Developer-Certificate-in-2023_Zero-to-Mastery/S02_Deep-Learning-and-TensorFlow-Fundamentals.md

 - Colab

-## 29. Finding the positional minimum and maximum of a tensor (argmin a...
+## 29. Finding the positional minimum and maximum of a tensor (argmin and argmax)

 - Colab